 International Journal for the Scholarship of Teaching & Learning is an open, double-blind peer reviewed electronic journal published in May and November each year by the Center for Teaching Excellence at Georgia Southern University.
 For general submission rules, see the Policies page.
 If you have concerns about the terms of submission or review for IJ-SoTL, please .

-- All submissions must be previously unpublished manuscripts and must only be submitted to IJ-SoTL (multiple submissions of a manuscript to more than one publication at a time is not accepted).
-Each reviewer may include specific and narrative comments for the author of the submission about its content, argumentation, research methodologies, data, conclusions, etc. These comments will be given to the author, without identifying the reviewers.
+- All submissions must be previously unpublished manuscripts and must only be submitted to IJ-SoTL (multiple submissions of a manuscript to more than one publication at a time are not accepted).

+- After passing the initial review by co-editors, submissions are sent out to members of the editorial board for blind peer review.
 Each reviewer will give a recommendation about publication of a manuscript according to the following list of options:

 Criteria for Review of SoTL Articles

 Does the scholar state the basic purposes of his or her work clearly?

 Does the scholar modify procedures in response to changing circumstances?